lukeed/resolve.exports/readme.md

 Type: `boolean` <br>
 Default: `false`

 When truthy, the `"require"` field is added to the list of allowed/known conditions.

-When falsey, the `"import"` field is added to the list of allowed/known conditions instead.
+Otherwise the `"import"` field is added instead.

 #### options.browser
 Type: `boolean` <br>
 Default: `false`

 When truthy, the `"browser"` field is added to the list of allowed/known conditions.
+Otherwise the `"node"` field is added instead.

 #### options.conditions
 Type: `string[]` <br>
 Default: `[]`

-Provide a list of additional/custom conditions that should be accepted when seen.
+A list of additional/custom conditions that should be accepted when seen.

 > **Important:** The order specified within `options.conditions` does not matter. <br>The matching order/priority is **always** determined by the `"exports"` map's key order.